hbredewold/improved_BMTH_Annotation/README.md

 | Total_Words_Per_Song | The total amount of words for every song in the corpus |
 | Sentiment | The TextBlob sentiment score of every song lyrics in the corpus |
 <br>
-## Format
-The individual song lyrics are in TXT, and the complete set is in CSV.